konovic/lethal_company_modpack/README.md

 Personal modpack for Lethal Company v45.\
 All rights held by the respective mod authors.

+#### A note about r2modman
+r2modman support has been dropped as it added extra complexity and stability issues between those installing manually and those using the mod manager.\
+For stability purposes, it is highly recommended that everybody follow the manual installation.\
+I apologize for any inconvenience, and thank you for you understanding.

+#### A note about CustomSounds
+A minor technical detail is that r2modman was previously installing CustomSounds mods into legacy locations rather than the correct CustomSounds mod folder.\
+Despite being installed in the correct location now, there appears to be an occasional bug that requires the game to be loaded twice before the sounds start working.\
+This will not have any real impact on gameplay.

 ---
 ## Installation Instructions
 ### LETHAL COMPANY